suadev/vscode-region-manager/README.md

 A simple vs code extension that helps to create/delete #regions quickly.
-(Even if i don't recommend to use #region.
-It's actually a anti-pattern.)
+(i don't recommend to use #region.
+It's actually an anti-pattern. <strong>Instead of using #region, refactor your class or method.</strong>)

-Download from visual studio marketplace;
+Download from Visual Studio Marketplace;
 https://marketplace.visualstudio.com/items?itemName=suadev.csharp-region-manager

 ## Features